 I just started taking Zoloft today.
 I am going on vacation next week and am wondering if it is safe to drink while on this medication.
 I can't seem to get a straight answer from anyone.
 I'm not talking about drinking to oblivion; I'm talking about having a couple of drinks by the campfire.
 Is this okay?

-Similarly, the shaky motor skills and slower reaction time common for alcohol users may get even shakier when anti-depressants are present — these responses can occur suddenly and unexpectedly.
-Zoloft, and the other anti-depressants like it, can also produce sedative effects.
-Since alcohol is a central nervous system depressant, lowered heart rate and blood pressure changes are possible.
+When there's a noticeable reaction from mixing alcohol with antidepressants, it's often an amplified response to the alcohol (i.e., one drink may end up feeling like two.)
+If you usually feel tired, or even a bit depressed, after drinking, then you might feel even more so if you're on antidepressants.
+Similarly, the shaky motor skills and slower reaction time that commonly accompany a night of drinking may get even worse when antidepressants are present — and these responses can occur suddenly and unexpectedly.
+You may also experience dizziness or difficulty concentrating.
+Sertraline, and the other antidepressants like it, can produce sedative effects, which may lead to lowered heart rate and blood pressure changes that might worsen while drinking.
 This becomes even more likely as the quantity of alcohol consumed increases.
-Other symptoms, including headaches and sexual dysfunction, are also sometimes associated with both medications used to treat depression and drinking sessions.
+Other symptoms, including headaches and sexual dysfunction, are also sometimes associated with both medications used to treat depression when taken while also consuming alcohol.

 Alcohol also alters your brain's production of serotonin, which is why using these two drugs together could decrease sertraline's ability to reduce symptoms of depression.
 It's even possible that you could feel more anxious or depressed from mixing sertraline with alcohol.
 Side effects may become more severe (and even less predictable) if you're taking more than one medication.
 It may be helpful to discuss all of your medications with your healthcare provider when deciding whether or not to drink alcohol.